Odomero/Language_Translation_System/README.md

-# Translation_System
+# Hileo's Prime Language Translation System

 A System designed for Customers and the Customer Service Team.

+The system was designed to:

-It registers Customer's complaints and creates a complaint dictionary that warehouse all complaints logged in by Customers.
+* registers Customer's complaints in different languages
-It also aids the CS team to detect complaints language and translate to a target language.
+* aid the Customer Service team to detect complaint language
+* translate complaint to a target language.